Do I have to pay a deposit?

 Who cleans my bedroom and the kitchen?

 You do!
 You are responsible for keeping your flat clean.
-We provide refuse and recycling bags in the main office and, during office hours, this is where you can borrow a vacuum cleaner.
+We provide refuse and recycling bags in the launderette.
+You can borrow a vacuum cleaner from the office.

-We carry out monthly maintenance flat inspections and once a term, we carry out cleaning inspections.
+We carry out monthly maintenance flat inspections and twice each term, we carry out cleaning inspections.
 The cleanest flats get presented with prizes.

 Can friends come and visit?